DustinKeovanna/cse15l-lab-report/Lab-Report.md

 ![Image](image3.png)

 ## Trying Some Commands
-We can finally get to inputting some commands, here are some for example:
+We finally get to inputting some commands, here are some for example:
 ```
 cd ~
 cd